-Courses taken in conjunction with internship and cooperative education programs offer students the opportunity to apply concepts learned in the classroom to work site experiences: workplace ethics and activities, diversity, values-based leadership, hiring processes, communication networks, organizational culture, etc. In addition to intellectual growth, students gain career awareness and develop work-related skills.
-There are several internship and co-op programs and courses available to students: University Internship and Co-op Program, college-specific programs, and department-specific programs.
+Courses taken in conjunction with internships offer students the opportunity to apply concepts learned in the classroom to work site experiences: workplace ethics and activities, diversity, values-based leadership, hiring processes, communication networks, organizational culture, etc. In addition to intellectual growth, students gain career awareness and develop work-related skills.

 Study abroad and domestic travel programs emphasize social, political, historical and cultural understanding through intensive or extensive immersion in the lives and histories of people outside the socio-cultural context of Chicago.
 Although the majority of programs are completed in one quarter, some study abroad programs range in duration from two weeks to a complete academic year.
 Programs for less than one quarter are taught by DePaul faculty who help students link the experience of travel (either abroad or domestic) with particular topics or content.
 Longer programs abroad provide students with an extensive immersion experience that reinforces and compliments classroom learning with teachers and students at foreign institutions.